Symbol: None – Always Implied default condition

-Regardless of Feature Size (RFS) is the default condition of all geometric tolerances by rule #2 of GD&T and requires no callout.
+Regardless of Feature Size (RFS) is the default condition of all geometric tolerances by rule #2 of Geometric Dimensioning and Tolerancing and requires no callout.
 Regardless of feature size simply means that whatever GD&T callout you make, is controlled independently of the size dimension of the part.

 This rule can be overridden by Maximum Material Condition or Least Material Condition, which specify the GD&T conditions at the Max or Min size of the part.
 LMC or MMC must be called out on the drawing specifically though to eliminate the regardless of feature size default.